 Welcome to Michael Jackson Studies.
-This page was created to serve as a resource center for those interested in researching and learning about the creative life and work of pop icon Michael Jackson.
+This page was created to serve as a resource center for those interested in learning more about the creative life and work of pop icon Michael Jackson.
 If there is a book, essay or article you feel should be added to this page, please contact me and I will gladly consider it.
 A few notes about the material I have included below:

 1. This bibliography is not intended to be comprehensive.
 I only include material I am familiar with and believe might be useful for those studying and/or writing about Michael Jackson.